jesusgsdev/myblockchain/README.md

 - You can always verify that the blockchain is valid using `Validate Blockchain`.
 - You can always get the balance of any wallet using `Get balance` and replacing the UUID in the URL by the one you want to check the balance.
+- You can adjust the difficulty using `Set Difficulty` replacing the current 4 given as example by any integer bigger or equal to 0.